itsmosalah/flutter_resources/Session_1_dart/task1.md

 <details>
 <summary>Hint 2</summary>

 Take strings as an example.
 To compare strings S1 and S1, we use `S1.compareTo(S2)`.
 And that is how `sort()` function knows how to sort strings.
-Now we want to sort students, can we perhaps define some method that can tell `sort()` how to compare age and GPA for example?
+Now we want to sort students, can we perhaps define some method that can tell `sort()` how to compare students based on age and GPA?
 **If this didn't make sense, check hint 3 :)**

 </details>